-The parent survey results were based on a very small sample of parents but provide great insight into how our parents look at the school for our continued growth.
-Only 85 parents completed the survey:
+The parent survey results were based on district-wide parent responses from a survey sent on 9/14/2020.
+888 parents responded (372 of those responses came from Lewis parents) and provide great insight into how our parents look at the school/district for our continued growth.
+The results are based on parents from all school sites (not just Lewis):